mohamedgh16/Getting-started-with-game-development-using-windows-forms/README.md

         //Repeat for all the Check buttons...
 ```
-The final check button will have an extra code, because reaching the final round without winning means that you have lost the game.
+The final check button will have an extra code because reaching the final round without winning means that you have lost the game.

 ```c#
         private void ch10_Click(object sender, EventArgs e)